 The Product Placement Need Was Real

 Will Packer’s Girls Trip was an over the top hilarious smash hit.
-And it truly beat the odds.
 The film became the first time an African American female screenwriter, co-writer Tracy Oliver, saw her film gross in excess of $100M at the box office.
-And it skyrocketed the career of Tiffany Haddish.
+It also skyrocketed the career of America's favorite unicorn, Tiffany Haddish.
 With a talented cast, prime location scouting, and empathic marketing strategies, Packer and his team helped turn a simple film into a box office event.

 With a budget of under $20 million, the film made 7 times that in box office return, for the theatrical release alone.
 That doesn't even include the home viewership for streaming and DVD, or future cable TV releases.

 Packer’s marketing team has proven quite keen when it comes to directly targeting his film’s projected audience, which typically has a specific target of African-Americans and appeals to a much wider demographic.
 At 44 years of age, Packer has produced 26 films including Think Like A Man, Ride Along, and Almost Christmas.
 Combined, these films alone have generated well over 1 billion at the box office.
 His secret?
 Well, there are a couple.

 Girls Trip is a film centered around the Essence Festival in New Orleans.
 Known as "the party with a purpose", the event is an annual music festival that originally started in 1995 as a one-time event to celebrate the 25th anniversary of Essence, a magazine aimed primarily towards African-American women.

 Already, Girls Trip has achieved two major wins.
 The first being diversity.